Cautious investors may tame hedge funds, at a cost

 The Church of Sweden for example invests in fixed income-focused managers but tends to avoid equity hedge funds, because of short-selling concerns and the high turnover of positions which clashes with its long-term investment approach.

-The Church of England’s 1.1 billion pound pension fund, which has invested in funds run by Winton Capital, Bridgewater and BlackRock (BLK.N), screens managers according to strict ethical criteria, such as excluding investments in firms involved in gambling, pornography and military products.
+The Church of England’s 1.1 billion pound pension fund, which has invested in funds run by Winton Capital, Bridgewater and BlackRock, screens managers according to strict ethical criteria, such as excluding investments in firms involved in gambling, pornography and military products.

 Cutting risk and keeping more of their assets in cash has helped hedge funds avoid some of the big falls seen in bonds and equities, but it has also meant many lag when markets recover.